alttch/eva3/doc/iac.rst

-There is no problems when the regular bare-metal or virtual machine installation is performed, but if EVA ICS is being installed into Docker machine or Kubernetes cluster, there is a special environment variable *after_install*, which tells `EVA ICS Docker image <https://hub.docker.com/r/altertech/eva-ics>`_ to apply the deployment script after the initial setup process is finished.
+There is no problems when the regular bare-metal or virtual machine installation is performed, but if EVA ICS is being installed into Docker machine or Kubernetes cluster, there is a special environment variable *after_install*, which tells :doc:`EVA ICS Docker image <container>` to apply the deployment script after the initial setup process is finished.
 Here is an example part of a docker-compose file:

 .. code:: yaml